thomasjbradley/markbot/README.md

     # Can be used to test that specific selectors do not contain certain properties
     # I would use this for ensuring as little CSS duplication as possible, like forcing students to use multiple classes
     #   [selector, [property, property, etc.]]
+    # Will be skipped if validation isn’t also checked—the document must be valid first
     has_not:
       - ['.btn-ghost', ['display']]
       - ['.btn-subtle', ['font-size', 'text-decoration']]